tengmx/tengmx.github.io/index.md

 - 2021.12 Welcome new Data Analyst *Yi-Han Tang*.

+- 2021.10 Our paper on [ChIP-seq site-specific variability](https://doi.org/10.1093/nargab/lqab098) is online at *NAR Genomics and Bioinformatics*.

 - 2020.12 Welcome new Postdoc *Xiang Liu*.

 - 2020.12 Our paper on [enhancer connectome of EBV/KSHV cancers](https://doi.org/10.1038/s41467-020-20136-w) is online at *Nature Communications*.